 If you are seeking a St. Patrick's Day sipper or an easy green drink that is both refreshing and intriguing, check out the Irish tea party cocktail.
-Sure, the Jameson Irish whiskey and green tea mix is great on its own, and a nice alternative to similar drinks such as the Jameson and Ginger (without the carbonation).
+If you didn't use the absinthe, a Jameson Irish whiskey and green tea mix is great on its own, and a nice alternative to similar drinks such as the Jameson and ginger (without the carbonation).
 Yet, sometimes it is the little things that make a world of difference—it is the absinthe rinse that transforms this cocktail into something special.
+This recipe comes to us from Jameson Irish Whiskey.

 - Add ice to the glass.

-- Add green tea and garnish with a lime slice.
+- Add the green tea and garnish with a lime slice.

 The Purpose of a Rinse